Restaurant: Cafe Medina

 - This is one of their most popular drinks.

-- It creamy and frothy and it’s very aromatic, but I could smell more lavender than I could taste.
-I could still taste it, but it was a bit subtle.
-I think it’s because they used a lavender infused syrup rather than actual lavender leaves which also made it a bit sweeter.
+- They used a lavender infused syrup rather than actual lavender leaves which also made it a bit sweeter.

-- It’s not too sweet and still strong with a slight chocolaty taste.
+- It’s not too sweet and still strong with a slight chocolaty taste, but I always prefer lavender flowers to syrup.

 - The old Chocoatl in Yaletown, that’s now Eataly (but same owners) does an excellent lavender hot chocolate and Creme de la Crumb is also offering lavender lattes.